 |

-Our expert researchers tap connections to a far-reaching network of massive databases
+Our Search Experts tap connections to a far-reaching network of massive

-containing more than four billion records to run background checks
+databases containing more than four billion records to run background checks and

-specialists will immediately go to work for you, to quickly return
+criminal records reports.
+Our staff will immediately go to work for you, to

-real, meaningful results.
-Search results are regularly returned within hours.
+quickly return real, meaningful results.
+Search results are regularly returned

 |